Exceptional isomorphisms between complements of affine plane curves: Non-isomorphic curves with isomorphic complements

-Note that $\Gamma\subset \p^2$ is a cuspidal rational curve, that the point $q_1= [0:0:1] \in \p^2(\k)$ has multiplicity $d-1$ on $\Gamma$, and that it is therefore the unique singular point of this curve $($this comes for example from the genus formula of a plane curve$)$.
+Note that $\Gamma\subset \p^2$ is a cuspidal rational curve, that the point $q_1= [0:0:1] \in \p^2(\k)$ has multiplicity $d-1$ on $\Gamma$, and is therefore the unique singular point of this curve $($this follows for example from the genus formula of a plane curve$)$.
 The situation is then as follows.